zoracreates/harvard-urban-studies/README.md

 ## Key features include
 * Custom cards
 * Custom typography
-* Hero images on landing pages extend up to the menu.
+* Hero images on landing pages extend up to the menu
-* A rotating video for the home page.
+* A rotating video for the home page
-* A search bard that colapses and expands horizontally
+* A search bar that colapses and expands horizontally